 After Confederation, funding increases, old age pensions, family allowances, and health insurance allowed better access to health care and increased the need for trained nurses.
 Newfoundland joined the federal-provincial hospital insurance program in 1958, and the extended Medical Care Plan in 1968.
 There were also increasing demands for regulation and oversight.
 Accordingly, the Association of Registered Nurses of Newfoundland and Labrador (ARNNL) was created in 1954 with a mandate to regulate the nursing profession and protect public safety.

 Convents and residential nursing schools ceased to be the primary means of training and certifying nurses, and the profession once again became accessible to men.
 By the 1970s, male nurses were graduating from the nursing schools in St. John's and Corner Brook, and are now quite common.
-The nursing school at Western Memorial Hospital in Corner Brook opened in 1969, and as of 2010, the main nursing schools in Newfoundland are the School of Nursing at Memorial University (offering programs in St. John's and Corner Brook) and the Centre for Nursing Studies operated by Eastern Health in St. John's as well, and the Western Regional School of Nursing in Corner Brook.
+The nursing school at Western Memorial Hospital in Corner Brook opened in 1969.
+As of 2017, there were three independent schools of nursing: Memorial University School of Nursing in St. John's, the Centre for Nursing in St. John's as well, and the Western Regional School of Nursing in Corner Brook.

 The educational qualifications of nurses have been increasing since the 1970s.
 A BN degree is now the minimum requirement for entering registered nurses to work in Newfoundland and Labrador, and master's degrees are becoming more common.
-In 2010, there were around 6,400 nurses and nurse practitioners working in the province in all parts of the health care system.
+In 2017 there were approximately 6300 registered nurses and nurse practitioners in the province, in all parts of the health care system.